 The purchase of tools and/or necessary equipment to continue in the vocation of choice

 Grants may cover up to 80% of the cost of tuition/fees or tools and are paid to the individual upon proof of acceptance to the program, or the submission of receipt(s) for tools.
 Other payment arrangements are at the discretion of the VT&T Grant Committee.
 Applications are accepted without regard to age, race, gender, sexual orientation or any disability.
 Applicants must meet requirements of the desired training program.
 Note: Grants do not cover 4-year college programs.
-(The Rotary Club of Dover, NH offers Rotary Scholarships for Dover students entering a 4-year program.
+The Rotary Club of Dover, NH offers Rotary Scholarships for Dover students entering a 4-year program.
 Contact school counselors in the Spring of the academic year for applications.

 Application Process